 Please do not attempt to incubate eggs by using the sun or any other means besides an incubator set to the proper temperature and humidity levels.
 The warmth of the sun may start development of the ducklings, but inconsistencies in temperature will cause them to die.
 Incubation is a very exacting process requiring precise temperature, regular turning of the eggs and proper moisture levels, especially for ducks.
 If these are wild duck eggs, it is also not lawful to possess them.
 Duck eggs that you find "abandoned" are usually just the beginning of a duck's nest before she has laid them all.
 The eggs are left exposed to the elements during this time and seem abandoned, but she will return once a day to lay another egg until she has a full clutch and will then begin incubating them.
 Removing eggs that she has already laid will disrupt the nesting process.
 It may be well-meaning to attempt to hatch them on your own, but is doomed to failure without the proper equipment and knowledge.

 My two female ducks just started laying in the coop.
 It is winter in Kansas.
 I would like to gather them and put them in an incubator to hatch.
 However, by the time I get to the coop in the mornings to gather the eggs they are very cold.
-I immediately bring them into the house, but will they incubate and hatch since they were cold for several hours?

 If you have a male duck, the eggs should be fertile.
 And, yes, the eggs if incubated before they are 7-14 days old should be viable.
 Being cold for several hours will not hurt them, unless they were frozen.
 A mother duck lays one egg each day for a week or two until she is satisfied with how many eggs she has.
 She will not sit on them until she is ready to incubate.
 During this time of egg laying the eggs are warmed and cooled by the duck coming and going and they are fine.

 I'm on day 27 of incubating mallard eggs.
 I've been turning them 1/2 turn, 3 times a day.
 Tonight I could hear them peeping a bit.
 I turned them about 40 minutes ago.
-Now I've just read that I should have stopped rotating two days ago!
-Should I turn them back or just leave them be?
-Will they hatch?

 i would leave them be-you could call your local humane society and ask a vet's opinion